aditisneh/Image-Cartoon-Effect/README.md

     <body>
       <strong>OpenCV is fun!</strong>
       <p>
-        Utilizing effects to give a cartoon effect to a picture</p>
+        Utilizing effects of OpenCV to give a cartoon effect in a picture</p>
       <img src="
     </body>
   </html>